-The Department of Transportation (DOT) requires commercial motor vehicles (CMV) with a weight of more than 10,001 pounds undergo an inspection every year to make sure all parts are in good working order.
-There are six levels of DOT inspections which simply refers to which parts of the CMV and its driver will be inspected.
+The Department of Transportation (DOT) requires commercial motor vehicles (CMV) with a weight of more than 10,001 pounds to undergo an inspection every year to make sure all parts are in good working order.
+There are six levels of DOT inspections which simply refer to which parts of the CMV and its driver will be inspected.

 It should be noted that DOT Inspections are separate from the periodic vehicle inspections that must be conducted by the motor carrier.
 The six levels of a DOT inspection are:

 Level I inspections are the most common and most thorough level of DOT inspections.
 During these checks, the DOT inspector looks at important documents, such as:

 The inspector will also check for any signs of drug or alcohol use.

 Finally, the professional conducting the evaluation will also inspect the vehicle’s seat belt, exhaust system, turn signals, tail lamps, headlamps, steering wheel, wheels and rims, and fuel system.

 A Level I inspection typically takes between 45-60 minutes to complete.